-- If it is expected that people will spend time with dogs within their kennels, increase the kennel width to accommodate this need (~5-6’ wide or greater)
+- A minimum kennel size of 4’ wide by 10-12 feet long divided by a guillotine door pass-through fits most dogs.
+If it is expected that people will spend time with dogs within their kennels, increase the kennel width to accommodate this (~5-6’ wide or greater).

 - Dutch doors – allows for some interaction to occur without having to take the dog out of its housing space

-- Ideally, set up with amenities that might be found in a home, such as easily disinfectable furniture (cement, plastic, etc.), dog bed, crate, etc.
+- Set-up is similar to kennel and cage housing with additional amenities that might be found in a home, such as easily sanitized or discarded furnishings, dog bed, crate, etc.